 Large (26×26) comfortable live room (a favorite for drum tracking) with reclaimed hardwood floors, surrounded by three separate isolation booths with great sight lines into the live room.
 The control room has hybrid analogue/digital capacity.
 We’re located in the heart of Bayside, downtown Portland which is walking distance to restaurants and has plenty of parking.

 Acadia Recording Company is conveniently located at 105 Hanover Street in Portland, Maine.
 Click here or on the map image to the right for driving directions.

 Started in the early 2000s, Acadia has been working with a range of clients and musical styles to create interesting albums, EPs, and singles.
-The current owner, Todd Hutchisen, has been working at Acadia since 2009.
+The studio is co-owned by Todd Hutchisen and Jason Phelps, who have been staples of the Portland music scene for well over 25 years, in performance, service, and teaching roles.
 Todd is first and foremost a musician and multi-instrumentalist, who has played in nationally touring bands, which helps guide his approach during recording sessions.
 Todd has also been extensively involved in theater, choir, and musical ensembles, and currently plays guitar and sings with Crystal Canyon.
-Jason Phelps is the other main engineer here at Acadia, and he’s also no novice to the music world.
-He has been involved with all aspects of performing, recording and producing and teaching music his entire life.
+Jason Phelps is also no novice to the music world.
+He has been involved with all aspects of performing, recording, producing, and teaching music his entire life.
+He currently plays in A Band Beyond Description, The Strangely Possibles, and sits in with a myriad of local bluegrass groups.
 Jason loves his job here at Acadia because it combines his passions for working with music, people and technology.